 Craig says he was aware of the Internet before there was an “Internet”.
 Since its first availability to the general public in the mid-1990s, he has been surfing the web as a hobby.
 He says jokingly adds, “I have delivered electronic content for longer than many web designers have known how to type.”

 In 2004 he was responsible for the e-learning rollout for a Fortune 500 company’s call center.
 Later, he was involved in converting sales training materials into electronic format for Internet access for the company’s nationwide sales force in over 7000 stores.
 Before leaving the company he also contributed to its e-learning Instructional Design Methodology.

 Craig recognizes the value of good stewardship for small churches and organizations.
-One ministry he’s familiar with invested $2000 for a developer to design a site; they ended up spending $4000 to get what they originally thought they were getting.
+One ministry he’s familiar with invested $2000 for a developer to design a site; they ended up spending another $4000 to get what they originally thought they were getting.
 He says, “It’s really sad to see how people get sucked into spending way more than they planned.
 Granted, I’m not a computer science major; I know my limitations.
 And I’ll do everything I can to deliver a quality product at a fair price.”